SJSUFall2019-CMPE272/ProjectGroup-21/README.md

 **3) SmartRecruiter**

 Description:
 Hiring proper candidate for any position does take a lot of time, cost and efforts.
 The aim of this project is to boost        this   initial screening and help recruiter to filter from the available candidates.
 A position title and related requirements will   be used to fetch appropriate candidate from the available resumes.
-It will then generate a report of candidates who are most suitable for the position.
+It will then generate a report of candidates who are the most suitable for the position.

 Goal:
 It will reduce the time to find the appropriate candidate for the position by automating the recruitment process.